arlimus/arlimus.github.io/src/contents/articles/chef.stop.failing/index.md

 ## One more thing

-There is some cases, where resources are dynamically created during the Chef run, after you have long issued your `ignore_failure` call.
+There are some cases, where resources are dynamically created during the Chef run, after you have long issued your `ignore_failure` call.
 This usually happens inside a `ruby_block`, which is interpreted during resource execution.
 Your `ignore_failure` call happens too early in the run, for the resource to exist, and thus won't have any effect.

 This is also true for my `service[sensu-client]` example.
 In this special case, the resource is created by a LWRP and later triggered by a ruby block, which you can easily hijack to alter its behavior.